Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Discussion

-In this paper we demonstrate how to introduce data wrangling techniques to students through integrating mathlink cubes as a physical representation of a data set.
+This study demonstrates an innovative pedagogical approach to introducing data wrangling by integrating mathlink cubes as a physical representation of a data set.
 This allows students to wrap their heads around what is ordinarily introduced in the abstract, while also facilitating a collaborative and interactive learning environment.
-While we mapped the data wrangling tasks to \texttt{dplyr} verbs from the R programming language, the lesson could be easily adapted to other coding language, such SQL or Python.
+In addition to providing an activity that can be incorporated in the classroom, we have also demonstrated that this activity can be useful and age-appropriate for undergraduate students, as evidenced by the positive survey results reported in Section~\ref{sec-data}.